rsdoiel/antenna/archives/2025/planet_2025.28.md

 ---

-## Minister to tell of 43% drop in people claiming asylum
+## Ireland not a soft target for migrants, says Minister

 date: 2025-07-14, from: RTÉ News

-Minister for Justice Jim O'Callaghan is expected to tell a Cabinet sub-committee that his Department is beginning to see the number of applications for International Protection noticeably reduce.
+The Minister of State with Responsibility for Migration has said that Ireland was not a soft target for those seeking international protection.

 <br>